robertwhunter/SLAMtrak/readme.md

 - `group`
 - `tissue`

 The `exp_setup.txt` file contains a free-text description of the experimental design.
+The `exp_setup.png` file contains a picture of the experimental design.

 The bespoke R scripts are: